2020-21 SLO Expectations are available here.

 The SLO process is aligned to and supports WCSD professional expectations expressed in the Professional Growth System and reinforces Nevada Academic Content Standards implementation, peer collaboration, and current professional learning initiatives.

 Working in professional learning communities or with job-alike peers, the teacher crafts a Student Learning Objective.
-The teacher's instruction is captured and explained in the SLO through the development of an explicit, strategic instructional plan which includes six elements: learning content, assessment, student population, instructional strategies, growth targets, and interval of instruction.
+The teacher's instruction is captured and explained in the SLO through the development of an instructional plan which includes four elements: Standards, Assessments, Students, and Growth Targets.

 The teacher's SLO is reviewed by a Review Team made up of staff members and an administrator.
 The Review Team provides formative feedback to the teacher to guide the development of the instructional plan and the student targets in the SLO.
 The feedback process ensures that the SLO is viable and will lead to student growth.
 After the review process, the teacher implements the plan by beginning the instructional interval.